License GuideSOC 17-1012

 Read more

-Practicing landscape architecture without an active license violates state law everywhere.
-Violators face civil fines and must return any income earned from unlicensed work.
-States may impose criminal penalties for repeat offenses, though sentences are typically brief.
-The specific consequences depend on state regulations and the details of each case.
+Practicing landscape architecture without an active license violates state law across the country.
+Violators face civil fines and must forfeit any income earned from unlicensed work.
+Repeat offenses can result in criminal penalties in certain states, though these are typically short sentences.
+The specific consequences vary by state and depend on the severity and frequency of violations.

 Career Outlook